MalignantCarp/obsidian-word-statistics/README.md

 ### Non-English Languages
 As far as I am aware, this only works with English as I have little experience working with non-English languages.
 This should theoretically work fairly consistently across English-like languages, but if they have different rules with respect to apostrophes and hyphens and their place in determining word boundaries, the counts will definitely be off.

 By all means, please log an issue with respect to your language, being sure to provide example text and the correct word counts and I will attempt to implement support.
+Please utilize both simple and complicated punctuation.

 ### Code blocks and embeds
 Short of determining an adequate means of pre-rendering the content, any YAML block content in code blocks for things such as admonitions and dataview is likely to be included, and the contents of embeds is likely to not be.
 The latter, however, may be possible by loading the content of the markdown file and running it through the script (and so on and so forth), while maintaining a list of included files to ensure they are not included twice (in the case of recursive embeds or where two embeds embed the same document).